LaraRadovanovic/lararadovanovic/README.md

 - I am Lara Radovanovic, a **Cybersecurity** graduate student studying at the University of South Florida!
 - I am currently a SOC Analyst Intern for CyberFlorida!
-- I have previously worked as a R&D Intern for Sandia National Laboratories!
+- I have previously worked as a R&D Intern for Sandia National Laboratories

+😎 Outside the tech world, I enjoy crocheting, cooking, and hanging out with friends.

+## 🛠️ Skills

 <!--
 **LaraRadovanovic/lararadovanovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.